WebDevStudios/wd_s/README.md

 I also support [Selective Refresh](https://make.wordpress.org/core/2016/03/22/implementing-selective-refresh-support-for-widgets/) and [Live Preview](https://codex.wordpress.org/Theme_Customization_API#Part_3:_Configure_Live_Preview_.28Optional.29) in the Theme Customizer.

+Looking to use some of our custom Gutenberg blocks?
+It's easy!
+Add the [WDS Blocks](https://github.com/WebDevStudios/wds-blocks) plugin for a quick starter including our Accordion and Carousel bloocks.

+Looking to use some of our Advanced Custom Fields Gutenberg Blocks?
+It's also easy!
+Add the [WDS ACF Blocks](https://github.com/WebDevStudios/wds-acf-blocks) plugin for a whole set of blocks built with ACF including: Accordion, Carousel, Call To Action, Fifty/Fifty, Hero, Recent Posts, and Related Posts.

 <a href="https://webdevstudios.com/contact/"><img src="https://webdevstudios.com/wp-content/uploads/2018/04/wds-github-banner.png" alt="WebDevStudios.
 Your Success is Our Mission."></a>

 ## Getting Started